MileHacker Logo

 Iconic City Landmarks

 Rudaki Park, the National Flagpole, and the Ismoili Somoni Monument form the heart of Dushanbe's central area.
 These locations invite leisurely strolls and offer striking photo opportunities.
 The Palace of Nations, the official Presidential residence, marks the northern end of Rudaki Avenue.
-Its magnificent exterior is a prominent feature of the city's skyline.
+Its grand exterior is a prominent feature of the city's skyline.

 Landmarks